 There are also ongoing District concerns regarding the workload of the Theatre Arts Administrative Assistant III, the Theatre Arts Department Chair/Artistic Director and the SRT Artistic Director.
-Together with the Production Specialist, these four positions (plus faculty and staff in Music) spend a large portion of their workday dealing with Burbank facilities issues (repairs, malfunctions, scheduling, rennovations, equipment maintenance, etc.).
+Together with the Production Specialist, these four positions (plus faculty and staff in Music) spend a large portion of their workday dealing with Burbank facilities issues.